 Iowa offers excellent teacher education programs that prepare students to seek licensure to teach at the secondary level (grades 5-12) in art, English, mathematics, music, science, social science, or a world language.

-There is not an Iowa degree program in secondary education.
+A degree program in secondary education is not offered at Iowa.
 Instead, students who want to teach at this level major in one of the approved subject areas and also apply to and complete Iowa's Teacher Education Program (TEP) in that subject area.

 Iowa also offers BA and BS degree programs in Elementary Education for students who want to teach grades K-6 or K-8 and a BS degree program in Science Education for students considering jobs in informal learning settings, such as park naturalists or museum educators.